ethanwalsh16/ethanwalsh16/README.md

-## Currently
+## Overview

-- Working as a Software Engineering Intern at the Royal Bank of Canada within the quantitative technological services division
+- Working as an Engineering Intern at Bruce Power on the Cyber & Digital Engineering team
+- Previously at RBC, where I worked on real-time payments engines and data architecture
 - Studying Software Engineering (co-op) at McMaster University
-- Building toSCAN, an automated terms of service scanner that detects potentially harmful data practices.

 ## Languages